smusali/gitco/CONTRIBUTING.md

 # Contributing to GitCo

 Thank you for your interest in contributing to GitCo!
-This document provides guidelines and information for contributors.
+This document provides guidelines and information for contributors to our intelligent OSS fork management tool.

 ## Getting Started